V0lk3n/V0lk3n.github.io/writeup/Osu!CTF2024/Osu!CTF2024-WriteUp.md

 $ python3 gui.py
 ```

-Once the gui tool opened, we got two options, one to detect potentials files which can be vulnearble to aCropalypse.
+Once the gui tool opened, we got two options, one to detect potentials files which can be vulnerable to aCropalypse.
 And the second option to restore the uncroped picture.

 <p align="center">
 	<img src="assets/img/Forensics/Nathan-On-Osu/1-Run_acropalypse_tool.png">